Mary Grace Baloyo

 Mary Grace Pango Baloyo (October 30, 1973 – March 26, 2001) was a Filipino flight officer in the Philippine Air Force who posthumously became the first female member of the Armed Forces of the Philippines to receive the Medal of Valor.

 Early life

 Mary Grace Baloyo was born in Bacolod, Negros Occidental to Rommie Baloyo and Annie Pango, who were meat vendors at the city's Libertad Market.
 Baloyo took up her primary and secondary education in her hometown, and graduated from the St. Scholastica's Academy in 1991.
-She then entered Cebu Institute of Technology – University and took up Bachelor’s Science degree in Airline Management.
-Upon earning her bachelors degree, she applied and passed for the Philippine Air Force Flying School (PAFFS) at Basilio Fernando Air Base in Lipa City, Batangas, taking up her wings on Cessna T-41 Mescalero and SIAI-Marchetti SF.260.
+She then entered Cebu Institute of Technology – University and took up Bachelor's Science degree in Airline Management.
+Upon earning her bachelor's degree, she applied and passed for the Philippine Air Force Flying School (PAFFS) at Basilio Fernando Air Base in Lipa City, Batangas, taking up her wings on Cessna T-41 Mescalero and SIAI-Marchetti SF.260.
 She completed her flight qualifications and finished with the PAFFS Class of 1997.